Background and Definition of Hepatic Encephalopathy

 - Exclusion of non-hepatic reason of encephalopathy

-- Regular checkup of ammonia level in the bloodstream in the patients with cirrhosis and aggravated mental functions
+- Regular check-ups of the ammonia level in the bloodstream in the patients with cirrhosis and aggravated mental functions

 - Refrain prescription of drugs causing depression of CNS (benzodiazepines)